simonpf/gprof_nn/docs/training_data.md

 - **MRMS collocations** are used over snow-covered surfaces.
 - **ERA5 collocations** are used over sea ice and in very cold and dry environments.

-The **GMI collocations** are a new addition in GPROF-NN version 8.
-These collocations with reference retrievals from the GMI instrument are not used in the conventional GPROF algorithm.
-They are employed to fine-tune the model trained on ERA5-based data and help correct biases arising from simulation errors in the GPROF simulator-based training data.
+The **finetuning collocations** are a new addition in GPROF-NN version 8.
+These collocations with reference retrievals from a reference sensor (typically GMI when available) are new in GPROF V08.
+They are employed to fine-tune a retrieval model trained on simulated observations and help correct biases arising from simulation errors in the GPROF simulator-based training data.

 ## Simulator files

-Training-data extraction from sim files is implemented by the ``gprof_nn extract_training_data sim`` sub-command.
-This training data uses the GPROF-NN simulator model to simulate observations from the target sensor from GMI input observations.
-Since the simulator is implemented using a neural network, the extraction should be run on a machine that has a GPU.

 Training data can be extracted from simulator files using the `gprof_nn extract_training_data sim` sub-command.
 This command uses the GPROF-NN simulator model to simulate target-sensor observations from GMI input to generate synthetic training data.
 Because the simulator is implemented as a neural network, GPU acceleration is strongly recommended.

 To extract training data for a specific sensor, run:

 ````
-gprof_nn extract_training_data sim <sensor_name> /path/to/sim_file_folder/ training 1d 3d --simulator_model /path/to/simulator_model
+gprof_nn extract_training_data sim <sensor_name> /path/to/sim_file_folder/ training 1d 3d --device cuda:0
 ````

 This will extract training data from the simulator files located in